2026 Winter Olympics: Marketing

-The Games' official slogan, "IT's Your Vibe", was announced on 23 February 2025; it uses "IT" as both an abbreviation for Italy (i.e. "[Italy's] Your Vibe") and as the contraction "It's", with variants of the slogan used in other contexts to reflect upon the Games and its host country.
+The Games' official slogan, "IT's Your Vibe", was announced on 23 February 2025.
+It used "IT" as both an abbreviation for Italy and as the contraction "It's", with variants of the slogan used in other contexts to reflect upon the Games and its host country.
+Official art posters were developed in collaboration with the Triennale Milano exhibition, including 10 works commissioned from emerging Italian artists (five representing the Olympics and five representing the Paralympics), and two "iconic" posters for the Olympics and Paralympics by Olimpia Zagnoli and Carolina Altavill, respectively.